Gnarus-G/gnarus-g/about/src/resume.md

 - Coordinated across **3** teams, both internal and external, to build and integrate new subsystems concurrently
 - Identified user friction and inquiries by parsing questions within posts in the forums using an LLM (GPT-3.5) and reporting them, to indirectly increase user interactions by **20%**
-- Ameliorated user engagement by leveraging Large Language Models with the RAG strategy to provide the ideal experience for searching through forums
+- Increased user engagement by leveraging Large Language Models with the RAG strategy to provide the ideal experience for searching through forums
 - Sped up GitHub Actions build to detect and address issues quicker in the development process, from 12 min average to a **6 min** average